 Venture deep into the Montpelier Demonstration Forest on a two-hour hike.
 Learn from experts about conservation and cultivation strategies that generate mutual benefit to man and nature, both in the Madisons' time and today. $5 with purchase of mansion tour/$10 for Working Woods Walk alone.
 Begins at 2:00 at Visitor Center.

 November 1: Montpelier Hunt Races

-Join us for the 80th running of the Montpelier Hunt Races, an annual celebration of steeplechase racing and traditional southern hospitality!
-Seven exciting horse races, Jack Russell Terrier races, stick horse races for the kids, unique shopping and more ensure a whole day of family fun.
+Start a new tradition with family and friends at the 80th running of the Montpelier Hunt Races, an annual celebration of steeplechase racing and southern hospitality.
+Seven exciting horse races, Jack Russell Terrier races, stick horse races for the kids, unique shopping, tailgating contests and more ensure a whole day of family fun.

 November 14-16: Montpelier Seminar "Slavery and the Constitution: From Colonial Slave Codes to the 15th Amendment"

 Explore one of the most paradoxical periods in American history through the lens of the U.S. Constitution with J. Holt Merchant, Ph.D., of Washington & Lee University.
 Participants will examine slave clauses in the Constitution, the federal government's involvement (or lack thereof) with the controversial institution, and how the Constitution at first hindered and then finally enabled a speedy resolution to the problem of slavery.
 Special emphasis will be given to Lincoln's efforts to limit slavery in a manner that was constitutionally permissible, as well as adoption of the 13th, 14th, and 15th Amendments.